German utility E.ON to split in two in major overhaul

 E.ON said it would prepare next year for the listing of the new company created by its breakup, with the spin-off taking place after its 2016 annual general meeting.

-The spin-off will not be accompanied by a job-cutting program, E.ON said, adding about 40,000 of its employees would remain with the parent group, while the remaining 20,000 would join the new company.
+The spin-off will not be accompanied by a job-cutting programme, E.ON said, adding about 40,000 of its employees would remain with the parent group, while the remaining 20,000 would join the new company.

 The company did not provide an earnings breakup for the two future companies.

-E.ON will hold a news conference about its plans, which will include investing more in wind and solar power, at 5.00 a.m.
-ET on Monday.
+E.ON will hold a news conference about its plans, which will include investing more in wind and solar power, at 1000 GMT on Monday.

 In a first step, E.ON said it would transfer a majority of the new company's capital stock to its shareholders, avoiding the sale of new shares on the open market as is the case during an initial public offering (IPO).